ana301/Calculator/addition.md

 Then I see the "added number" as the result

 Scenario: Addition of decimals
-Given I am able to turn the calulator on and I am able to enter decimal numbers using "."
-When I type in "1st decimal number"
+Given I am able to turn the calulator on and I am able to enter decimal numbers When I type in "1st decimal number"
 And I press "plus"
 And I type in "2nd decimal number"